-Rothwell Audio / The Heartbreaker / Effect Pedal For Sale
+Rothwell Audio / The Heartbreaker / 2010's / Effect For Sale

 The Heartbreaker is our most versatile overdrive/boost and features some innovative circuit design to make this pedal capable of producing a wide range of tones superbly.